-Established in 2011, Dominic McKenzie Architects is an award-winning architectural practice based in North London.
-Since starting the practice DMA’s work has been frequently published in the UK and internationally.
+Dominic McKenzie Architects (DMA) is an award-winning practice based in North London with work frequently published in the UK and internationally.

-Dominic was a judge for the 2009 and 2010 UK Affordable Housing Awards and the 2013, 2014 & 2015 National Housing Awards.
+Dominic McKenzie is a member of the judging panel for the annual National Housing Awards.
 He has written about architecture for Wallpaper and Architecture Today.
 He has been a guest critic at Architectural Association and the University of Westminster schools of architecture in London and at the University of Miami in the United States.
 Between 2011 and 2014 he ran a Master of Architecture unit at Birmingham School of Architecture, where his group was highlighted as ‘Standout Unit’ in the Architects Journal review of the year.